Rise of mental health issues in children

 - Do you let your child play without your direct supervision?

 - How long is your child able to play independently?
-Do you with they would play more independently or for longer stretches of time?
+Do you wish they would play more independently or for longer stretches of time?

 Placing more value on play